-(3) The Built-Up Area as shown on Map 1H and the Designated Greenfield Area, consisting of lands within the Urban Area outside of the Built-Up Area, which are subject to specific targets and policies of this Plan.

-- 52. The boundaries of the land use designations, specific areas and constraint areas, as described under Sections 51, 51.1 and 51.
+- (3) The Built-Up Area as shown on Map 1H and the Designated Greenfield Area, consisting of lands within the Urban Area outside of the Built-Up Area, which are subject to specific targets and policies of this Plan. - 52.
+The boundaries of the land use designations, specific areas and constraint areas, as described under Sections 51, 51.1 and 51.
 2, and 51.3 and as shown on Map 1 and Maps 1B through 1G 1H, are to be interpreted as follows: - (1) Where the boundaries between two designations appear to coincide with such facilities as roads, railways, and electrical transmission lines, it is intended that the rights-of-way of such facilities will fall under the more restrictive of the two designations, unless otherwise indicated by specific policies of this Plan. - (2) Where the boundaries are formed by a combination of such well-defined features as roads, railways, electrical transmission lines, municipal and property boundaries, original township lot or concession lines, streams, and topographic features, they are firm and fixed and can only be changed by a formal amendment to this Plan, unless otherwise exempted by specific policies of this Plan. - (3) The interpretation of other boundaries that are not so well-defined, will be the responsibility of the Region, in consultation with appropriate agencies and their agents, based on the general intent of this Plan and utilizing the most detailed and up-to-date information available and/or site inspection. - 53.
 [Section number not in use.] - 54.
 [Section number not in use.] - 55.
-The Regional Structure is accompanied by a growth strategy for Halton based on the distribution of population and employment for the planning horizon year of 2031 2051 as contained in Table 1, and in accordance with the Regional phasing outlined on Map 5, as well as by other infrastructure elements such as transportation systems and urban services and other policies of this Plan. - 55.1 The Regional Structure also sets out targets for intensifying development within the Built-Up Area, and development density in the Designated Greenfield Areas as contained in Table 2. - 55.2 The Regional Structure also sets out the Regional phasing to be achieved every five years from 2012 to 2031 between the Built-Up Areas and the Designated Greenfield Areas in Table 2a. - 55.3 The Regional Structure also sets out targets that apply to certain Strategic Growth Areas as set out in Table 2b.
-This includes minimum density targets for Urban Growth Centres, and Major Transit Station Areas, as well as targets for the proportion of residents and jobs planned to be achieved within specific Strategic Growth Areas. - 56.
-Guided by Halton's planning vision, policies in this Plan are developed to ensure the integrity, maintenance and enhancement of the Regional Structure.
+The Regional Structure is accompanied by a growth strategy for Halton based on the distribution of population and employment for the planning horizon year of 2031 as contained in Table 1, which will be updated to the planning horizon year of 2051 through the municipal comprehensive review and in accordance with the Regional phasing outlined on Map 5, as well as by other infrastructure elements such as transportation systems and urban services and other policies of this Plan. - 55.1 The Regional Structure also sets out targets for intensifying development within the Built-Up Area, and development density in the Designated Greenfield Areas as contained in Table 2. - 55.2 The Regional Structure also sets out the Regional phasing to be achieved every five years from 2012 to 2031 between the Built-Up Areas and the Designated Greenfield Areas in Table 2a. - 55.3 The Regional Structure also sets out targets that apply to Strategic Growth Areas as contained in Table 2b.
+This includes: